Skip to main content

 Feeling rich?
 So, you the property owner will be responsible for paying .00278% of the cost of your city's operations.

 Anyway, so now that you know what percentage of the government you have to pay for, how do you determine the costs of government?
-That, my friends, is the annual budget.
+That, my friends, is your city's annual budget.

 My City Council meets every year to set its budget, subject to elector (voter) approval.
 The Council will spend a lot of time figuring out what money it needs to operate the next year.
 That process will vary in other places, and how much money they'll need will absolutely vary between places, but I'm confident your city does something similar.
 After a lot of argumentatation they'll eventually come up with a budget and send it to the voters for approval (you read your city's budget every year, yeah?
 And you take the time to vote for it, right?
 Check the links at the bottom for Middletown's proposed 2022/2023 budgets).